 Canvas is a web-based application which allows instructors to put class materials on the Internet.
 It provides a variety of tools to facilitate teaching and learning.
-Some courses at TWU use Canvas.
 The basic tools used in a Canvas course include a syllabus, learning materials (documents, videos, etc.), discussions, calendar, email, announcements, grades, exams, and assignments.

 Getting Started with the Basic Tools Used in a Canvas Course

 There are several ways to get started learning about several important topics in Canvas.